 Javascript Menu by Deluxe-Menu.com

 Souvenirs

 Cedar Point has a great selection of souvenirs.
-Although tee shirts and sweatshirts are expensive, key chains, water bottles, and other small novelties are reasonably priced.
+Although tee shirts and sweatshirts can be expensive, key chains, water bottles, and other small novelties are reasonably priced.
 Another cheap souvenir is a large souvenir map which will only set you back $1, and is a great memento of your trip.
-If you are budget minded, try to avoid on ride photos, those will cost you around $8 a piece.
+For a simple souvenir the entire family will enjoy, try a ride photo.
+Individual photos are available for $9, and packages with multiple copies are available for under $20.

 Other things to mention

 If you choose to dine at Cedar Point, why not leave the park's gates and go to one of the many out of park, but on-peninsula full service restaurants.
-Take your parking stub with you, and you will get all but $.50 of your parking charge off your meal.
 There is a list of these restaurants in your Fun Guide map on arrival at Cedar Point!

+Javascript Menu by Deluxe-Menu.com